Car Insurance for First-Time Drivers Over 30

 When you’re newly licensed at the age of 30, your age will help keep your rates lower than if you were a new teenage driver.
 However, insurance carriers always look at how long someone has had their U.S. driver’s license when they are assessing risk.
 Anyone who has very little driving experience will be surcharged for being inexperienced.

-Can gender affect car insurance rates as a first-time driver over 30?
+Can gender affect car insurance rates for a first-time driver over 30?

 An inexperienced male driver will pay more than an inexperienced female driver.
 This is often referred to as the gender bias in the industry, but it’s been proven that first-time male drivers tend to have more losses and more serious losses than their female counterparts.